ffanzhang/ffanzhang.github.io/_posts/2019-08-09-boiling-eggs-easy.markdown

 The way I learnt how to boil eggs is as follows:
 1. place the eggs in a pot of cold water on a range.
-2. turn up the the heat to maximum.
+2. turn up the heat to maximum.
 3. as soon as the water boils, start the timer.
 4. as soon as the timer reaches 5 minutes, transfer the eggs into cold water.